Cereus validus 'Spiralis'

 Cereus forbesii 'Spiralis', Cereus peruvianus 'Spiralis'

-Cereus validus 'Spiralis' is a rare, attractive form of Cereus validus.
-It is a spiral-growing cactus with numerous columnar stems that grow up to 16.5 feet (5 m) tall and up to 5 inches (12.5 cm) in diameter.
-It bears short spines and flowers profusely during the summer.
-The flowers are white and followed by ornamental, red fruits.
+Cereus validus 'Spiralis', also known as Cereus forbesii 'Spiralis', is a rare, attractive cactus with numerous columnar stems.
+The stems are spiral-growing with short spines, up to 16.5 feet (5 m) tall and up to 5 inches (12.5 cm) in diameter.
+It blooms profusely during the summer.
+The flowers are white are followed by ornamental, red fruits.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).